Research Integrity Officer (RIO)

 Post-doctoral fellows must attend an in person RCR training workshop within 12 months of completing the on-line training.
 Post-docs should plan to enroll in the annual workshop offered by the Vice-Chancellor of Research (OVCR).
 This year’s workshop will take place on Tuesday, March 24th from 9:30am – 12:00pm.
 Please register at: https://www.surveymonkey.com/s/CUNYRCR2015.
 As an alternative, postdocs may also enroll in one of the Baruch College RCR training workshops.

-Graduate students engaged in research should plan to attend either the annual workshop offered by the OVCR or a Baruch College RCR training workshop at least once during their tenure as graduate students.
+Graduate students must attend either the annual workshop offered by the OVCR or a Baruch College RCR training workshop at least once during their tenure as graduate students.

-Undergraduate students engaged in research should plan to attend at least one Baruch College RCR training workshop.
+Undergraduate students engaged in research must attend at least one Baruch College RCR training workshop.

 How is my RCR training documented?